-As states begin to ease lockdown restrictions, buildings and facilities are slowly being reopened and reoccupied, despite varying degrees of occupant confidence ranging from an eagerness to get back to normal to wanting to continue sheltering in place.
+As states begin to ease lockdown restrictions, buildings and facilities are slowly being reopened and reoccupied.
+This is despite varying degrees of occupant confidence ranging from an eagerness to get back to normal to wanting to continue sheltering in place.
+Hence, the warning of hidden risk of occupant trust ad efforts to reopen begin.

 Even under normal conditions, re-occupancy involves inherent risk.
 Restarting and reusing systems that have been stagnant or turned off carries technical risks.
 In our current COVID-19 world, the nontechnical risk of occupant trust, or whether occupants feel safe enough to reoccupy a building, will play a significant role.

 “The practice of risk communications espoused by authorities such as Peter Sandman of Rutgers University is based on the premise that the public assesses risk more in terms of moral or emotional issues (called ‘outrage’) than quantitative criteria (referred to as ‘hazard,’ or the potential for harm to human health),” said LBFG President George DuBose.
 “Using this terminology, Mr. Sandman’s equation for assessing the public’s perception of risk is ‘Risk = Hazard + Outrage.’
-Thus, the public’s perception of risk is not based purely on the physical harm the exposure poses or its association with mortality, but rather on a combination of the hazard and the accompanying moral or emotional issue.”
+Thus, the public’s perception of risk is not based purely on the physical harm the exposure poses or its association with mortality.
+Instead, it is on a combination of the hazard and the accompanying moral or emotional issue.”

 Be aware that a future second COVID-19 wave could cause a convergence of occupant outrage issues.